 Having a full team of expert providers is especially important for a disease as complex as breast cancer.
 Many patients need care from several doctors, such as surgery from a surgical oncologist, radiation from a radiation oncologist and chemotherapy from a medical oncologist.
 Our approach provides seamless care with an emphasis on your preferences.

-Three nurses guide patients through OHSU breast health services.
-You’ll find a nurse navigator at the OHSU Breast Center, which provides expert screening and other services.
+Two nurses guide patients through OHSU breast health services.
+You’ll find a nurse navigator at the OHSU Breast Center, who will guide you through expert screening and other services.
 If you are diagnosed with breast cancer, you’ll transition to the nurse navigator at the breast cancer clinic.
-After treatment, a breast health nurse practitioner coordinates survivorship care.

 Doctors work as a team